148th Siege Battery, Royal Garrison Artillery: Spring Offensive

 The German Spring Offensive was launched against Third and Fifth Armies on 21 March 1918.
 Second Army despatched reinforcements to help, including 28th Bde, but the 9.2s were deemed too slow: 148th Siege Bty took over the guns of 188th Siege Bty and was then left at Ypres under II Corps in the northernmost part of the Ypres Salient while the rest of the batteries moved out by road.
 The second phase of the German offensive (the Battle of the Lys was launched in early April and 28th Bde was involved in the fighting with some of its batteries under the tactical command of 51st (Highland) Division.
 148th Siege Bty probably rejoined at this time, because a number of casualties from the battery killed on 28 April are buried in La Kreule Military Cemetery at Hazebrouck.
-La Kreule Military Cemetery at CWGC.

 Hundred Days Offensive

 It was not until the summer, after the German offensives had been halted, that 28th Bde fully re-assembled on 31 July, with its batteries deployed in the Forêt de Nieppe under command of XI Corps in the reconstituted Fifth Army.
 On 7 August, the day before the Allies began their final Hundred Days Offensive with the Battle of Amiens, the German made a withdrawal in front of XI Corps.
 28th Brigade carried out numerous harassing fire (HF) tasks and established forward observation posts (OPs).
 On 9 August a section of 148th Siege Bty moved forward.
 By 18 August there were indications that the Germans intended a significant withdrawal on the Lys sector, and 148th Siege Bty moved forward again, in front of the forest.
 By the end of August the Germans had retired to Estaires, and then in September went back to the Aubers Ridge where they solidified their position.
-148th Siege Bty carried out some training, and then on 9 September was sent to support XIII Corps.Becke, Pt 4, pp. 199–203.
+148th Siege Bty carried out some training, and then on 9 September was sent to support XIII Corps.

 Fifth Army began moving forwards again in early October after the battles of the Canal du Nord and St Quentin Canal.
 During this advance the 'heavies' were mainly used for HF tasks on the enemy's roads and tracks, and for concentrations on headquarters and the exits of villages.
 The enemy withdrew to the Escaut in mid-October.
 By now the offensive had turned into a pursuit, and many of the heavy batteries had to be left behind waiting for roads and bridges to be rebuilt.
 Fifth Army prepared to make an assault on the Escaut on 11 November, but the Germans retreated out of reach on 8 November.
-Hostilities were ended on 11 November by the Armistice with Germany.Edmonds & Maxwell-Hyslop, 1918, Vol V, pp. 404–23, 452–3, 518, 538–45.
+Hostilities were ended on 11 November by the Armistice with Germany.